As the bus bounced over the uneven cobblestones, its worn brake shoes let out a screeching grind.

-I tell her we just paid our real estate taxes on our 3200 sq. foot home with pool and casita and even with a 25% increase, it came to US $160!
+I tell her we just paid our real estate taxes on our 3200 sq. foot home in Chapala with pool and casita and even with a 25% increase, it came to US $160!
 “After 12 years, that’s a $96,000 swing,” I revel in the numbers.
 She gasps.

 I ask about her heating bills.
 I hear another groan.
 There are neither heating nor air conditioning systems in home construction here, but the sun is a good friend.

 I can’t resist the opportunity to tell her that our electric bill has decreased from US $130 a month to an average of $6 a month since we had Solar Energy panels installed on our roof.

 Our hot water is also provided without propane costs, courtesy of the sun and our new solar hot water system.

 Later, we discuss my husband’s recent eye surgeries.
 After sustaining a serious eye injury, he was referred to one of Guadalajara’s foremost eye surgeons.

 Medical facilities in this thriving city of 8 million, located only 45 minutes from Chapala, are on par with or exceed the best hospitals in the US.